HebiRobotics/QuickBuffers/README.md

 }
 ```

 The main difference is that there are no extra builder classes and that all message contents are mutable.
-This comes at the cost of thread-safety, so contents need to be cloned or copied with `ProtoMessage::copyFrom` before being passed to another thread.
+The `getMutable()` accessors set the has flag and provide access to the nested references.

 ```Java
 // Use fluent-style to set values